p-friedl/dataeng-capstone/README.md

 - The database needs to be accessed by 100+ people.

 ## Increased data
+In that case the currently used toolset will not be sufficient anymore as the huge amount of data would require a bigger Redshift cluster with nodes that provide better performance to ensure fast imports and better query performance.
+Therefore it is recommended to use Apache Spark as distributed computing environment and to keep the Redshift cluster cheap (the storage capacity should be sufficient).
+One option would be to use AWS EMR to have a fully managed Spark environment.
+The main parts of the scripts (SQL statements etc.) could be reused but some parts would need refactoring to make use of the Spark framework.

 ## Daily Pipeline
+To run the pipeline on a daily basis the usage of Apache Airflow is recommended.
+This gives the advantage that each run of the pipeline can be properly monitored and also put under SLAs.
+The main parts of the scripts (SQL statements etc.) could be reused but some parts would need refactoring to make use of the Spark framework.
+In addition to that a process to automatically pull the new daily data to S3 would be needed.

 ## Access for 100+ people
+To allow access for 100+ people the toolset needs no significant change.
+But the Redshift cluster should be scaled up to provide better query performance.
+In addition to that a data distribution strategy should be implemented.
+Another measure could be the slight redesign of the data model for example by applying more denormalization based on the must used queries of the users.

 # Run the Project